SSLTC/databases/SQL-Questionnaire.md

 ### 29) How much profit (rounded) can the product with the largest profit margin (difference between buyPrice & MSRP) bring us.

 ```
-SELECT MSRP-buyPrice AS profit FROM products ORDER BY profit DESC LIMIT 1;
+SELECT ROUND(MSRP-buyPrice,0) AS profit FROM products ORDER BY profit DESC LIMIT 1;
 ```

-solution: 115,72
+solution: 116

 ### 30) Given the product number of the products (separated with spaces) that have never been sold?